-Since total scholarship support is limited to a maximum of four years full-time equivalence, scholars are encouraged to complete their studies in an expeditious manner.
+Since total scholarship support is limited to a maximum of six years full-time equivalence, scholars are encouraged to complete their studies in an expeditious manner.

 The Natural Sciences and Engineering Research Council (NSERC) offers Post-Graduate Scholarships (PGS) at the master's and doctoral levels to outstanding students pursuing a degree in natural sciences or engineering.
 These awards are valued at $17,300 at the MSc level for 12 months and $21,000 (PGS) or $35,000 (CGS) at the PhD level for up to 3 years.
 The competition is open to Canadian citizens or permanent residents of Canada.

 Learn more about eligibility for NSERC scholarships.

 The Vanier Canada Graduate Scholarships (Vanier CGS) program helps Canadian institutions attract top-tier doctoral students.
 This prestigious program awards 500 international and Canadian doctoral students with three-year scholarships.
 Students nominated by their department demonstrate a high standard of scholarly achievement in graduate studies in natural sciences and engineering, and health; as well as leadership skills.
 Both Canadian and international students are eligible to be nominated for a Vanier Canada Graduate Scholarship.
 A Vanier Canada Graduate Scholarship is valued at $50,000 per year, for up to three years.

 The Ontario Graduate Scholarship (OGS) offers scholarships in graduate studies at the master's and doctoral levels.
 The value of the OGS is $15,000 for both the MSc and PhD levels for 12 months.
 The province of Ontario contributes two-thirds of this amount and the university provides one-third.
 The competition is open to Canadian citizens, permanent residents of Canada and international students

 Students may also apply to the following agencies: